Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Metric trees, acyclic gluings, finite graphs

 The following corollary is about $\mins$ for free product of groups.
-In a particular case of virtually free groups we will show later that they can be characterized as groups with small $\mins$. \begin{corol} Let $G=A*B$ be a free product of groups $A$ and $B$.
-If maximum of $\mins(A)$, $\mins(B)$ is odd, then $\mins(G)$ is equal to this maximum.
-If the maximum is even, then it is at most this maximum plus one. \end{corol} If we do not assume that the maximum is odd (take for example $A=B=\mathbb{Z}$), it is clear that the "plus one" in the formulation is essential.
+In the particular case of virtually free groups we will show later that they can be characterized as groups with small $\mins$.
+In this corollary the metric associated to the groups is the word metric on the elements of these groups (we consider only vertices of Cayley graphs, not edges). \begin{corol} Let $G=A*B$ be a free product of groups $A$ and $B$.
+If the maximum of $\mins(A)$, $\mins(B)$ is odd, then $\mins(G)$ is equal to this maximum.
+If the maximum is even, then $\mins(G)$ is either equal to this maximum or the maximum plus one. \end{corol}